Chart Color Schemes

 Oberon faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 13.8%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 40.7% of residents aged 15+ holding vocational credentials – advanced diplomas (8.5%) and certificates (32.2%).
+The area's university qualification rate is 13.8%, significantly lower than the NSW average of 32.2%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
+Trade and technical skills are prevalent, with 40.7% of residents aged 15+ holding vocational credentials - advanced diplomas (8.5%) and certificates (32.2%).

 Frequently Asked Questions - Education